Lab 2 - C++, CMake & IDE

 CLion IDE (30 min)

-Create a same project using the CLion IDE.
+Create the same project using the CLion IDE.

-To learn how to control CLion, please take a look on tutorial or official doc.
+To learn how to control CLion, please take a look at the tutorial or the official docs.

 Unit Tests, GTest (30 min)